Algebraic theory: Informal interpretation

-This is opposed to geometric theory which involves partial functions (or binary relationships) or existential quantors − see e.g. Euclidean geometry where the existence of points or lines is postulated.
+This is opposed to geometric theories, which involve partial functions (or binary relationships) or existential quantifiers—see e.g. Euclidean geometry, where the existence of points or lines is postulated.

 Category-based model-theoretical interpretation

-An algebraic theory T is a category whose objects are natural numbers 0, 1, 2,..., and which, for each n, has an n-tuple of morphisms:
+In category theory, an algebraic theory T is a category whose objects are natural numbers 0, 1, 2,..., and which, for each n, has an n-tuple of morphisms: